Sanglorian/orcus/Orcus Monsters - current.md

 >
 > ‡	**Bite** (standard, at-will)
 > +13 vs AC; 2d10+5 damage, or 3d10+5 damage against a slowed, grappled, restrained or immobile target.
-> †	**Recluse Bite** (standard, at-will) ● **Necrotic**
-> +13 vs AC; 2d10+5 necrotic damage. *Secondary Attack:* +11 vs Fortitude; the target cannot heal necrotic damage from any source until the target's next long rest.
-> †	**Venomous Bite** (standard, at-will) ● **Poison**
-> +13 vs AC; 2d10+5 poison damage and the target is slowed until the end of their next turn.
-> †	**Spit Juices** (standard, at-will) ● **Acid**
-> The target must be grappled or restrained: The target takes 20 persistent acid damage (save ends).
-> †	**Wrap in Silk** (standard, at-will)
+> †	**Gladiator's Strike** (standard, refresh 4, 5, 6)
 > +13 vs Reflex; The target is slowed (save ends).
 If the target is already slowed, they are grappled until they escape.
 If they are already grappled, they are restrained until they escape the grapple.
 > **Play Dead** (swift, at-will) ● **Stance**
 > If the spider is hit by an attack, as an immediate reaction the spider makes a Bluff check against its enemies' passive Perception.
 On a successful check, it appears dead until it next acts.
+> †	**Snare** (swift, at-will)
+> Reach 4 (directly beneath the spider only); +13 vs Reflex; The target is slowed (save ends).
+If the target is already slowed, they are grappled until they escape.
+If they are already grappled, they are restrained until they escape the grapple.
+> †	**Spit Juices** (standard, at-will) ● **Acid**
+> The target must be grappled or restrained: The target takes 20 persistent acid damage (save ends).
+> ∢	**Spray Sticky Venom** (standard, encounter) ● **Poison**
+> Near blast 3, all creatures without the Spider tag; +13 vs Fortitude; 2d10+5 poison damage and the target is immobile (save ends).
 > **Tethered Leap** (move, at-will)
-> The spider jumps 6 squares, without provoking opportunity attacks, or travels directly down 6 squares.
+> The spider jumps 6 squares, or travels directly down 6 squares.
 The spider leaves a tether attached to the original square.
 It can jump back to the original square at any time as a swift action, provided the silk line to its tether remains intact and it hasn't moved more than 12 squares from the tether.
+Movement made as part of this ability never provokes opportunity attacks.
+> †	**Recluse Bite** (standard, at-will) ● **Necrotic**
+> +13 vs AC; 2d10+5 necrotic damage. *Secondary Attack:* +11 vs Fortitude; the target cannot heal necrotic damage from any source until the target's next long rest.
+> †	**Venomous Bite** (standard, at-will) ● **Poison**
+> +13 vs AC; 2d10+5 poison damage and the target is slowed until the end of their next turn.
-> †	**Gladiator's Strike** (standard, refresh 4, 5, 6)
+> †	**Wrap in Silk** (standard, at-will)
 > +13 vs Reflex; The target is slowed (save ends).
 If the target is already slowed, they are grappled until they escape.
 If they are already grappled, they are restrained until they escape the grapple.
-> †	**Snare** (swift, at-will)
-> Reach 4 (directly beneath the spider only); +13 vs Reflex; The target is slowed (save ends).
-If the target is already slowed, they are grappled until they escape.
-If they are already grappled, they are restrained until they escape the grapple.
-> ∢	**Spray Sticky Venom** (standard, encounter) ● **Poison**
-> Near blast 3, all creatures without the Spider tag; +13 vs Fortitude; 2d10+5 poison damage and the target is immobile (save ends).

 > #### Huge Webbing Spider
 > **Level 12 Skulker** (700 XP)